U.S. and China square off at Asia security forum

 "I felt that they were just trying to echo each other," Wang said.

-Hagel later held a bilateral meeting with Wang, where the Chinese military leader expressed his surprise at the U.S. defense secretary's speech.
+Hagel later held a bilateral meeting with Wang, where the Chinese military leader expressed his surprise at the U.S. defence secretary's speech.

 "You were very candid this morning, and to be frank, more than our expectations," he said.
-"Although I do think those criticisms are groundless, I do appreciate your candor … likewise we will also share our candor."
+"Although I do think those criticisms are groundless, I do appreciate your candour … likewise we will also share our candour."

-A senior U.S. defense official said that, despite Wang's opening remarks, the tone of the meeting had been "businesslike and fairly amicable".
+A senior U.S. defence official said that, despite Wang's opening remarks, the tone of the meeting had been "businesslike and fairly amicable".

 While Hagel went over ground he covered in his speech, Wang spent most of the meeting talking about U.S.-China military-to-military contacts, including Chinese participation in forthcoming military exercises, the official said.